About

 YDSA is the youth and student section of DSA, and its members organize in high schools, colleges, and universities.

-Salem DSA's structure?
+Salem DSA's Structure?

 As a local chapter of DSA as well as a 501(c)(4) organization, we operate according to our chapter Bylaws and the Constitution and Bylaws of DSA.
 We meet regularly as a full chapter to decide the overall direction of our work, and various self-organized committees within the chapter work to propose and execute the strategy of our local campaigns.
 All chapter members are challenged to learn from and contribute to the work of any or all of our internal groups.
-The following groups are currently active within the chapter, but members may always propose new groups or other changes to our existing structure.

-Contact us
+Contact Us

 If you are interested in learning more about Salem DSA or are ready to join, please fill out our interest form—we will help answer questions and get you involved!